franklbt/DnsQuery/README.md

 A simple service adding DNS over HTTP (DoS) and DNS over TLS (DoH) capabilities to Pi-Hole.

-If this service is accessible from the web, it can become a private dns available for all devices on the go (laptop, phone...)
+If this service is accessible from the web, it can become a private dns available for all devices while on the go (laptop, phone...)

 ## Dependencies